-While several Icelandic dishes on this list might seem odd to anyone but an Icelander, historically they were a valuable source of sustenance during a time when the country was poor and resources were scarce.
+While several Icelandic dishes on this list might seem a little odd to anyone but an Icelander, historically they were a valuable source of sustenance.
+Iceland might be a rather rich country now, but that wasn’t always the case.
+During a time when the country was poor and resources were scarce, almost every part of the animal was consumed.

 Hákarl aka Rotten Shark